achadwick/aUniSync/README.md

 To install aUniSync and its icons, run the standard `setup.py` script in the usual way.
 Don't forget to specify your preferred prefix:

-        $ python setup.py --help-commands
+        $ python3 setup.py --help-commands
-        $ python setup.py install --help
+        $ python3 setup.py install --help
-        $ python setup.py install --prefix=/usr/local
+        $ python3 setup.py install --prefix=/usr/local

-If you want to just install it for personal use, you can use the [user scheme](http://docs.python.org/2/install/#alternate-installation) for `setup.py`:
+If you want to just install it for personal use, you can use the [user scheme](http://docs.python.org/3/install/#alternate-installation) for `setup.py`:

-        $ python setup.py install --user
+        $ python3 setup.py install --user

 but you should make sure that the `~/.local/bin` folder is in your `$PATH`.